Certificate in Supporting Teaching & Learning (TA)

 If you are interested in a career supporting children in a school environment, this Level 2 Certificate in Supporting Teaching and Learning offers an engaging programme that puts you on exactly the right track.

-The study programme is made up of ten mandatory units plus one additional optional unit, combining both knowledge and competency.
-It relates directly to the National Occupational Standards (NOS) in supporting teaching and learning in schools.
+The study programme is made up of 11 units, combining both knowledge and competency and relates directly to the National Occupational Standards (NOS) in supporting teaching and learning in schools.

 – Understanding schools and colleges as organisations

 – Equality, diversity and inclusion in a learning environment for children and young people

 – Maintain relationships with children and young people

 – Support the health and safety of children and young people

 – Support positive behaviour in a learning environment for children and young people